 - Kwitonda consists of 18 members and it’s located within Sabyinyo and Gahinga Volcanoes.
 Kwitonda means ‘’humble and the group has two silverbacks and one blackbuck.
 This group is said to have migrated from the democratic republic of Congo.
 In this, the gorillas tend to move far but however much that’s the case tracking is possible although it’s considered one of the toughest groups to track.

 - Ntambara has 12 members and it’s found between Bisoke as well as Sabyinyo Volcanoes.
 The name means warfare.

-- Susa is made up of two sub groups, it consists of 43 members, it’s found in Karisimbi volcano and its one of the most difficulty group to track.
+- Susa is made up of two subgroups, it consists of 43 members, it’s found in Karisimbi volcano and its one of the most difficult group to track.
 It’s the largest group given that it’s subdivided into two families.
 The susa group is the group which Dian Fossy studied during her many years in Rwanda until when she was killed in 1985 by the poachers whom she had made her self unpopular

 - Umubano consists of 11 members and it’s discovered in Bisoke Volcano, it originated from the Amahoro group.
 The name means togetherness.
 With all this information about gorilla trekking, you can choose any group you wish to track.
 Enjoy your safari in Rwanda

 When to Go Gorilla Trekking in Rwanda?

 In Rwanda, gorillas are visited all year round.
 However, high season is from Mid June to September, then December to February.
 The trek in search for mountain gorillas in the wild is arduous during rainy seasons of April, May and November.
 Altitude is 2000m and above, therefore, it is expected to rain at any time of the year.